-Students must complete faculty-supervised massage therapy for Special Populations.
-This is completed typically during class time near the mid-point and end of Semester 3.
-Patients are recruited through our patient database, or through other means.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 3 students, this will include a client Interview, an assessment consisting of neurological testing, range of motion testing, palpation, muscle strength and length testing and orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 3, as well as in semesters 1 and 2.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
-It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 3 treat patients in the student clinic on a weekly basis.
-Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
+Each clinic is typically 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
 Semester 3 students perform and Initial Assessment on their patients, create a Treatment Plan and then schedule follow-up appointments with each patient for Therapeutic Treatments in the student clinic.
 This treatment is tailored to the ability of the semester 3 student.
-Assessment, treatment and remedial exercise skills have been introduced, practiced and fine-tuned.
+Assessment, treatment and remedial exercise skills have been introduced, practiced and finetuned.
 The clinical experience in this semester follows a format similar to actual clinic practice, designed to ensure students are ready for entry-to-practice.